toastmastersnls/toastmastersnls.github.io/pages/membership.md

 ---

 You're  welcome to attend our club meetings as a guest—free of charge—to see if we are the right fit for you.
-You can visit as many times as you like, but to access the full benefits of Toastmasters, you will need to become a member.
+You can make several visits to our Club until you decide if you would like to join our Club.

 ## **Joining us**